EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

 ---

-- **GUIDE – Monitoring Windows Processes with Procmon – v1.0.1**

-  This guide demonstrates how Process Monitor can be used to observe system activity, track process behavior, and analyze interactions between applications and system resources.

-  **Skills Demonstrated:** Process monitoring, system activity analysis, windows diagnostics, security troubleshooting

----

 - **GUIDE – Endpoint Security with the Windows Registry – v1.0.0**

   This guide demonstrates how security configurations can be enforced through the Windows Registry to strengthen endpoint protection and restrict unauthorized changes.

   **Skills Demonstrated:** Registry security configuration, endpoint hardening, system policy enforcement, windows security administration

----

-## Identity Security Concepts Demonstrated

-The labs in this section highlight several important principles used in enterprise identity security.

-- **Least Privilege Access Control**
-  Ensuring users receive only the permissions required to perform their tasks.

-- **Identity Monitoring**
-  Observing system activity and process behavior to detect unauthorized access or suspicious actions.

-- **Endpoint Hardening**
-  Protecting authentication mechanisms and administrative controls through secure configuration.

-- **Administrative Security Controls**
-  Managing system permissions and configuration settings to prevent privilege misuse.

 ---